phonobank/Proto-phonobank/README.md

 We are aiming to have an automated extraction method, assisted by AI, to speed up the task of putting in sound laws from different sources.
 We are using an [actor-critic] dynamic to, as this method is built, ensure in can scale without errors -- and catch early sorts of errors so they may be avoided.

+## Present horizons

+Present priorities:

+A. Scalable extraction method, building for security with actor-critic dynamic (Clayton)

+B. Schema for internal representational structure (Isaac)

+        See file: "phonobank_blueprint" (Clayton); "proto_schema" (Isaac)

+C. Standardization of annotation (Clayton and Mattis -- see "Misl DiaSim interpolation" file to start)

+D. Means to check functional equivalence between different cascades (i.e. that they produce the same results on same data) -- for use on real or synthetic data.
+One rule cascades or multirule cascades.

+E. Integration with CLDF

-Status: As of late summer 2026, current work is being done for a relatively easy task of extracting a Romanian cascade from Pardess' diachronic phonology of Romanian.
+Status: As of late summer 2026, for (A) current work is being done for a relatively easy task of extracting a Romanian cascade from Pardess' diachronic phonology of Romanian.
+Work paused due to multiple members involved having to finish dissertation work; resumed in September 2026.

+Side objectives:

+- data input from: Kummel's book, Index diachronica; Mielke's data

 ## Rules table